- I’m a new user. How do I gain access to AggieBudget?

 Mac users will need to log in through the use of the remote desktop.

 • At the home page, log in using your campus e-mail address and Kerberos password and click “Sign In”.

 • This brings you to the main connection page.
 Click on the “AggieBudget” icon.
 (Note: If the icon for AggieBudget doesn’t appear in the list of applications on your RemoteApp screen, send an e-mail to AggieBudget@ucdavis.edu requesting access through remote desktop and the icon will be added.)

 • This takes you to the main login screen.
-Enter your campus Kerberos username and passphrase and click “login”.
+Enter your campus Kerberos user ID and passphrase and click “login”.